RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipseux/readme.md

 [Back to Top](#overview)

-The first thing you need to do is check that the Bankdemo application is executing correctly.
+The first thing you need to do is to check that the Bankdemo application is executing correctly.

 To execute the JCL, you need to run the application in an instance of the Rocket Enterprise Server (sometimes abbreviated to Enterprise Server).
 This demonstration includes a pre-configured enterprise server instance called BANKDEMO which you need to import in Enterprise Server and start before you execute the Bankdemo application.